Almoullim/background_location/README.md

 Request permissions from the user.
 You can use [permission_handler](https://pub.dev/packages/permission_handler) for this.

 Set the notification title, message and icon **(Android only)**.
-Use `await` or `.then` if you wanna start the location service immediatly after because it's an asynchronous method
+Use `await` or `.then` if you wanna start the location service immediately after because it's an asynchronous method

 ```dart
 BackgroundLocation.setAndroidNotification(